A slack clone in 5 lines of bash

 - state-of-the-art user authentication.

-This paper shows how suc
+This paper shows how suc implements those features.

-stays small by leveraging the consistent and composable primitives offered by modern UNIX implementations
+suc stays small by leveraging the consistent and composable primitives offered by modern UNIX implementations

 22: in the dam case, GNU Guix .